Sivakarthikeyan

 Sivakarthikeyan (born 17 February 1985), also known by his initials as SK, is an Indian actor, playback singer, lyricist, and film producer primarily active in Tamil cinema.
 He served as a television presenter before his entry into films.
+He is a recipient of one Filmfare Award, two Tamil Nadu State Film Awards and eight SIIMA Awards.

 Sivakarthikeyan gained attention after winning the stand-up comedy show Kalakka Povathu Yaaru? in 2006 and began hosting various shows on Star Vijay.
 His Tamil film breakthrough came with the 2012 comedy drama Marina.
-Later, he went on to star in commercially and critically successful movies such as Ethir Neechal (2013), Varuthapadatha Valibar Sangam (2013), Namma Veettu Pillai (2019) and Amaran (2024), the latter becoming one of the top‑grossing Tamil films of that year.
+Later, he went on to star in commercially and critically successful films such as Ethir Neechal (2013), Varuthapadatha Valibar Sangam (2013), Namma Veettu Pillai (2019) and Amaran (2024), the latter becoming one of the top‑grossing Tamil films of that year.
 He launched his own production company, Sivakarthikeyan Productions, and produced various films including Kanaa (2018).

 He received the Kalaimamani award from the Government of Tamil Nadu in 2020.

 Early life and family

-Sivakarthikeyan was born on 17 February 1985 in Singampunari, Sivaganga district in a Tamil family.
+Sivakarthikeyan was born on 17 February 1985 in Piranmalai near Singampunari in Sivagangai district in a Tamil family.
 His father G. Doss was a jail superintendent.
 He has an elder sister, who is a doctor.
 He completed schooling at Campion Anglo-Indian Higher Secondary School in Tiruchirappalli and earned a Bachelor’s degree from JJ College of Engineering.
 He married Aarthi on 27 August 2010.
 The couple have three children, one daughter and two sons.
 His cousin is Arun Prabu, for which he collaborated with for Vaazhl (2021).